 NASCAR’s history of racing on Mother’s Day

-In the 71-year history of the Monster Energy NASCAR Cup Series, seven points-awarding races have been held on Mother’s Day.
+In the 77-year history of the NASCAR Cup Series, there have been 11 times where drivers went racing in a points-awarding event on Mother’s Day.

 According to History.com, Mother’s Day was recognized as a holiday when President Woodrow Wilson signed a measure in 1914 to have it observed on the second Sunday of May annually.